India with kids: Everything you wanted to ask about family travel in India.

 • Jal Mahal (Water Palace): Looks like it could be floating on Man Sagar Lake (near Amber Fort).

 • Phool Mandi: Wholesale flower market just inside the Old City’s Chandi ki Taksal Gate.
-Opens (and best visited) at sunrise.
+Opens (and best visited) at sunrise or early in the morning.

 • Lassi Wallah 312: THIS is a must-do (and must-try) in Jaipur!
 Ask a rickshaw driver to take you to shop 312 on M.I.
 Road, Jaipur…